dataezedataeze×Kokuyo Camlin

 The problem, in one number

-A third of lines are auto-zeroed because billing has crossed the monthly budget which, in a back-to-school ramp, usually means the budget was set too low, not that the distributor is stocked.
-The same run over-orders for distributors already overstocked and starves the ones about to run dry.
+Lines are auto-zeroed once billing crosses the monthly budget which, in a back-to-school ramp, usually means the budget was set too low, not that the distributor is stocked.
+Across this run distributors were collectively at ~95% of plan (15,61,420 sold vs 16,40,044 planned units) but very unevenly, so the same logic over-orders the overstocked and starves the ones about to run dry.
 It is a decision-logic problem, not a warehouse problem.

 Why it happens